atulkamble/azure-disk-management/README.md

+# Azure Disk management

-disk management is a crucial part of Azure VM administration and storage architecture.
+Azure Disk Management is a crucial part of Azure VM administration and storage architecture.
 Let’s organize this clearly for you.
 I’ll give you **practical code examples using Azure CLI, PowerShell, ARM Template, Bicep, and Terraform** for common Azure Disk operations.

 ---